 M.M.
 University of Missouri – Kansas City; B.M.
 Missouri Western University

-Pianist Ellen Sommer has quickly established a reputation as a much sought-after collaborative pianist, chamber musician, and vocal coach.
-She performs extensively throughout the United States, Canada, Central and South America, and Europe.
-Most recent engagements have included concerts and master classes at the University of Costa Rica, performances at the International Double Reed convention in Birmingham, England, and a lecture recital with violinist Tami L. Hughes at the IUTGE workshop in Leibniz, Austria.
+Pianist Ellen R. Sommer has quickly established a reputation as a much sought-after collaborative pianist, chamber musician, and coach.
+She performs extensively throughout the United States, Canada, Central and South Americas, Europe and Asia.
+Most recent engagements have included concerts and master classes at Universidad de Costa Rica Conservatory in San Jose, Costa Rica.
+Additionally, Ellen traveled to Tokyo with the Allegresse trio, premiering two new pieces at the International Double Reed Society conference.

 Sommer often serves as a pianist for regional, national and international competitions and festivals, as well as recital series and radio broadcasts.
-Additionally, she coaches and performs at the Sound Encounters Suzuki Strings camp and the Brian Lewis Young Artist Program in Ottawa, KS.
+Sommer is a frequent performer in the live broadcast studio at Kansas Public Radio.
+Additionally Sommer coaches and performs for several summer camps and institutes, including the Omaha Conservatory of Music Institute, BLYAP and Sound Encounters Suzuki Strings camp in Ottawa, Kansas, Midwestern Music Camp in Lawrence, Kansas, and Interlochen Academy in Michigan.

 Recently Sommer was awarded a prestigious honor as a 2016 Distinguished Alumni from Missouri Western State University in Saint Joseph, MO.

 Sommer is a founding member of Allegresse, a fresh and inspiring trio for flute, oboe and piano.
 Recently the trio was invited to present a recital and master classes at the Festival of New American Music in Sacramento, California.
 Allegresse is currently completing a third CD recording and preparing for a March 2017 premiere of two new works for the trio, including soprano.